Tehran, An Eclectic Blend of History, Culture and Religion

 The largest minority group comprises ethnic Azerbaijanis while other ethnic groups in the city include the Kurds, Armenians, Georgians, Balochi, Assyrians, Arabs, Jews and Circassians.

-The official religion in Iran is Shia Islam, and majority of Tehranis practice it.
+The official religion in Iran is Shia Islam.
 However, there are other religious communities, albeit in minority, that live in Tehran.
 These include people who practice Sunni Islam, Baha’i faith, different Christian denominations, Judaism, and Zoroastrianism.
 As a result, you will find many religious centers, including synagogues, churches, mosques and the Zoroastrian Fire Temple.

 The city also has a small number of Sikhs from India.
 This group is the third generation living in Iran and has its own place of worship known as a Gurudwara.